Remy13/react-i-ii-review/props.md

 1. What are props?

+Properties being passed from one componenet toanother. data from the parent will not be changed by child components.
+Modular, independant, reusable peices.
+Being passed from parent to child.

 2. How do you pass props from a parent to a child?

+set attributes within the parent, then pass down data from parent to child

 3. How do you access props from a class based child component?

+this.props.PROPNAME

 4. How do you access props from a functional component?

+props.name

 5. How do you bind a function to a parent component so that it can be passed to a child?

+-use this.askQuestion = this.askQuestion.bind(this);
+-arrow functions

 ### Understand